hpparvi/ldtk/README.md

 ## Citing

-If you use PyLDTk in your research, please cite
+If you use PyLDTk in your research, please cite the PyLDTk paper

     Parviainen, H. & Aigrain, S. MNRAS 453, 3821–3826 (2015) (DOI:10.1093/mnras/stv1857).

+and the paper describing the spectrum library without which PyLDTk would be rather useless

+    Husser, T.-O. et al. A&A 553, A6 (2013) (DOI:10.1051/0004-6361/201219058).

-or use this ready made BibTeX entry
+or use these ready made BibTeX entries

     @article{Parviainen2015,
       author = {Parviainen, Hannu and Aigrain, Suzanne},